 - Self-Ligating Braces: One of the advantages of this design for some patients is that they typically need fewer manual adjustments, meaning fewer office visits.
 The continuous pressure afforded by the mechanism can also lead to faster tooth movement and a more comfortable overall experience.

-- Traditional Braces: More periodic office visits with Dr. Rhoads are required as a part of this treatment, which usually has a more extended treatment duration by comparison.
+- Traditional Braces: More periodic office visits with Dr. Rhoadsare required as a part of this treatment, which usually has a more extended treatment duration by comparison.
 Some patients experience slight discomfort when their bands are tightened.

 Oral Hygiene